 Instruction for this course will be accomplished through lecture, audio/video presentations, discussions and student participation.
 Students should read the text for the course prior to arrival in class, be attentive and take notes during lecture.
 Student participation is essential to the learning process, and students are expected to answer questions and engage in professional debate.
 See the listed class schedule for assignment and test due dates.
-Notes will occasionally be allowed for exams, however no notes will be permitted for makeup exams.
-Students are required to have Scantron sheets and #2 pencils for tests.
+Students are required to have scantron sheets and #2 pencils for tests.

-Students are required to submit a hand-written essay including an introduction, body and closing paragraphs in response to the Films on Demand video "The Brain and Violence: Secrets of your Mind".
+Students are required to submit a hand-written essay including an introduction, body and closing paragraphs in response to the Films on Demand video "It's a Free Country: Constitution USA with Peter Sagal".
 The essay must be a minimum of one full page in length.
 The video can be accessed from the link on the course home page.
-However, if you are unable to open the link it can be accessed from Films on Demand at http://digital.films.com using the USER ID: texarkana and PASSWORD:

-texas, and searching for the video title.
-The essay will be due on Monday of the following week it is listed in the Syllabus.
+However, if you are unable to open the link it can be accessed from Films on Demand at http://digital.films.com using the USER ID: texarkana and PASSWORD: texas, and searching for the video title.
+The essay will be due on Monday of the following week in class.
 Please refer to Syllabus for date of assignment.